ItemC/ItemC/doc/README.md

 Item API
-Items are just stored as heshas on the blockchaing
+Items are just stored as hashas on the blockchain.
+This has the advantage that the

 ## [Features]()